Online Sports Betting in MichiganPublished: | Updated:

 Having launched legal sports betting in 2021, Michigan has quickly become one of the larger markets in the US.
 Purely based on revenue and the sheer number of sports betting apps available (12+), Michigan is a popular spot for action.

-What sports can you bet on?
+What sports can you bet on in 2024?

 All major sports and leagues are available for betting in Michigan.
 In-state college betting is permitted.
 The precise list is as follows: NFL, NBA, MLB, NHL, NCAAF (College Football, NCAAB (College Basketball), and College Ice Hockey.

 - Michigan first officially legalized sports betting in December 2019.

 - The online launch took place in January 2021.

 - In the first 10 days of legal online wagering, bettors placed over $100M in wagers.